ridwaanhall/aco-algorithm/README.md

 ## License

 This project is licensed under the Creative Commons Attribution 4.0 International License.
-See the [LICENSE](https://creativecommons.org/licenses/by/4.0/) file for details.
+See the [LICENSE](https://creativecommons.org/licenses/by/4.0/) for details.

 ## Contact